telerik/kendo-theme-bootstrap/README.md

 ## Troubleshooting

-Since Bootstrap is loaded as an NPM module that points directly to the [Bootstrap v4 branch](https://github.com/twbs/bootstrap/tree/v4-dev), something might break after an update.

-**Solution**

-If a mapped variable breaks, patch it directly in `_bootstrap-map.scss`.
-If an explicit variable breaks, patch all files.
-In either case, you can open an issue.
+Since Bootstrap v4 is still in beta, its variables may change between releases.
+Make sure to use the version [specified in the peer dependencies](package.json) of the package.

 ## Under the Hood